mackenzie2018/Titanic/README.md

 13 	| 33.4%	| 77.5%
 17 | 32.3%	| 77.7%

 Perhaps weighting by `distance` wasn't too smart.
-After all, don't we want to all k neighbours to have equal say?
+After all, don't we want all k neighbours to have equal say?

 Running the classifier again with `weights='uniform'`, the results were: